Department of Communications

 Yolonda Beech: On-Air Personality/Producer WQQK

 Aerial Ellis: Professor Lipscomb University

 Noteworthy recent accomplishments

-Dr. Terry Likes has an article in the Oct.
-2014 edition of the Journal of Media Education about Music Branding in Sports.
+Dr. Terry Likes has a publication accepted for the the Jan.
+2016 edition of the Journal of Media Education about Trust in the Media.

 - Dr. Qi Tang's chapter for the 6th edition of the book, "Our Voices: Essays in Culture, Ethnicity and Communication," will soon be published by Oxford University Press.